IgniteUI/indigo-design-docfx/en/components/grid-column-resizing.md

 ## Header Cell

-In order to indicate that a column is resizable, configure the `Column Resizing` override of the Grid Header Cell for the column by changing the default value from **Not Resizable** to Resizable.
+To indicate that a column is resizable, configure the `Column Resizing` override of the Grid Header Cell for the column by changing the default value from **Not Resizable** to Resizable.
 Also, this is what marks the column as resizable as far as code generation is concerned.
+In Sketch, to switch between values is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm.

 ## Column Resizing Indicator Feature